SchoolOfCode/workshop_events-101/README.md

 There are [many different kinds of events](https://developer.mozilla.org/en-US/docs/Web/Events) other than click.

+Event.target is a reference to the element that fired the event.
+If we clicked on a button the target would be that button, in this case we are listening to a text input.

 👉 Select the input with id `#title-changer`

 👉 Write a function that takes in an event object as a parameter